hahaha2002/r2auto_nav/README.md

 You may check out our [Documentation](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley) file for more details on our robot and it's mission.

 ## File Organisation
-- navigationcombine.py file contains the wall-following logic and bug 0 algorithm.
-This code also communicates with the targeting file to allow the Tánkyu 2310i to engage the target when the conditions are met.
+- [navigation.py](https://github.com/hahaha2002/r2auto_nav/blob/main/navigationcombine.py) code contains the main system and wall-following logic.
+This code also communicates with the mission code to allow the Tánkyu 2310i to engage on the ir signature when the conditions are met.
-- integration4.py contains the firing algorithm along with all i2c inputs.
-This code performs all necessary logic processing with the input from the NFC and IR detection systems and communicates the infomation to the navigation code to allow the Tánkyu 2310i to engage the target when the conditions are met.
+- [mission.py](https://github.com/hahaha2002/r2auto_nav/blob/main/mission.py) code initiates all the i2c connections and contain the firing algorithm.
+This code performs all necessary logic processing with the input from the NFC and IR detection systems and communicates the infomation to the navigation code to allow the Tánkyu 2310i to engage on the ir signature when the conditions are met.
+- [Ubuntu_Files](https://github.com/hahaha2002/r2auto_nav/tree/main/Ubuntu_Files) folder is an archive of the miscelleneous code that were tested but not implemented into the final system.
+The code are functional independently but requires some edits to integrate it into the final system.
+- [RPi_Files](https://github.com/hahaha2002/r2auto_nav/tree/main/RPi_Files) folder contains the [factory acceptance test codes](https://github.com/hahaha2002/r2auto_nav/tree/main/RPi_Files/fac_test), all required packages and experiment files for each system.
-- Original Files folder is an archive of the forked repository from shihchengyen's r2auto_nav_repository and is not neccesary for the Tankyu 2310i's operations.
+- [Original_Files](https://github.com/hahaha2002/r2auto_nav/tree/main/Original_Files) folder is an archive of the forked repository from [shihchengyen's r2auto_nav_repository](https://github.com/shihchengyen/r2auto_nav) and is not neccesary for the Tankyu 2310i's operations.

 ## Calibration and configuration
 ### Navigation Code